 - Attend monthly sessions in order to become familiar with Definitions of Leadership Excellence and how they will assist in increasing student achievement in Atlanta Public Schools

-- Create a school improvement project to solve a current problem that your school or organization faces, and work with other staff members on solutions aligned to Definition of Leadership Excellence
+- Create a school improvement project to solve a current problem that your school or organization faces, and work with other staff members on solutions aligned to the Definition of Leadership Excellence

-- Engage in group discussions around school improvement and leadership development including face-to-face and electronic communications
+- Engage in group discussions around school improvement and leadership development, including face-to-face and electronic communications

 - Self-assess against Definition of Leadership Excellence

 - Engage in feedback sessions with peers, mentors and other leaders in the district

 - Complete stretch role assignments that will improve experiences by applying the Definition of Leadership Excellence

 - Receive support from Director of Leadership Development, Principals, Aspiring Principal Coaches, Associate Superintendents, Deputy Superintendent, District Partners and other leaders

 - Research best practices and strategies for school improvement and leadership development

 - Shadow school and district leaders throughout the school year